ali-heidari/ABCCalculator/README.md

 ## How to use

 1. Put your files inside the source folder.
+NOTE: source extension is not important but should be valid java source code.
-2. Methods should end with *}//ENDOFMETHOD*.
+2. Methods should end with **}//ENDOFMETHOD**.
 Because of some limitation in REGEX engine of java.